 But there’s something I feel for certain in the deepest part of my chest—your mama would be so damn proud of you if she were still here to tell you.

-If she were here, she would grab you and squeeze your cheeks; she would hold you so tightly it would feel like you couldn’t breathe.
+If your mom were still alive, she would grab you and squeeze your cheeks; she would hold you so tightly it would feel like you couldn’t breathe.
 She would share in your celebration, motivate you when you were down.
 She would encourage you to keep going, to find who you love and what it is that makes you passionate and go, even if and when the rest of the world isn’t in support.

 She would love you, and loves you even now, simply because you are her incredible daughter—a woman of strength, and worth, and tenacity, and spirit—regardless of what this life has thrown at her.